Arthur-Milchior/anki-copy-note/README.md

-# anki-copy-note
-An add-on to copy anki's note
+# -*- coding: utf-8 -*-
+# Copyright: Arthur Milchior arthur@milchior.fr

-License: GNU GPL, version 3 or later; http://www.gnu.org/copyleft/gpl.html Select any number of cards in the card browser and create exact copies of each card in the deck
+# License: GNU GPL, version 3 or later; http://www.gnu.org/copyleft/gpl.html
+# Select any number of cards in the card browser and create exact copies of each card in the deck
+# Feel free to contribute to this code on https://github.com/Arthur-Milchior/anki-copy-note
+# Anki's add-on number: 1566928056

-This add-ons is heavily based on Kealan Hobelmann's addon 396494452
+#This add-ons is heavily based on Kealan Hobelmann's addon 396494452

-To use:

 1) Open the card browser
 2) Select the desired notes (at least one card by note)
-3) Go to "Edit > Copy Notes in place" or press ctrl+c
+3) Go to "Edit > Copy Notes in place" or "Edit > Full note copy"

-A couple notes:

-- The copied cards should look exactly like the originals
-- Tags are preserved in the copied cards
-- Review history is NOT copied to the new cards (they appear as new cards)
-- The cards will be marked as duplicates (because they are!)

-Note that this add-on copy notes and not cards.
-Cards you have not selected may also be copied.
-This is due to the fact that a cards depends on note and templates.
-They could not be created or deleted independtly of the note and templates which generate them.
+Both option consider the note you did select, and create a new note with the same content.
+(Fields and tags) Both option add the card of the copied note to the deck in which the original card is (this is the main difference with addon 396494452)

+"Copy notes in place" create  cards which are new.
+Empty card's are not copied.
+"Full note copy" also copy the reviews paramater (number of reviews,  of leeches, easiness, due date...).
+Empty card's are copied.

-Note that «empty cards» (i.e. cards that should be deleted by «check empty card») are not copied.
-If you need empty card to be copied (I don't see how it could be a feature, but who knows...), contact me and I may edit the add-on.
+Recall that an «empty cards» is a card that should be deleted by «check empty card».

-This leads to the following strange action.
-If you select an empty card in the browser and click on «Copy Notes in place», the other note's cards will be copied but not the selected one.
-This is not a bug.